tjrules/blog-app-part-one/README.md

 ## Deliverables

-* Public repo on Github with your project code
-* `README.md` (in the root folder of your project) that includes:
+- A full CRUD app, with create, edit, and delete functionality
+- A public repository on Github.com with your code for this project & a thorough commit history dating back to the beginning of the project
+- A thorough `README.md` file that contains the following:
-  * The project's name and description
+    - The project's name and description
-  * Your feature spec with links to pictures of your wireframes
+    - Your wireframes and user stories
-  * APIs or modules used and descriptions of each
+    - The technologies, APIs, and modules you used and a description of each
+    - A code snippet of a part of the app you're particularly proud of
+    - Any things you plan to fix or features you plan to add
-  * Instructions for downloading the code and running it on localhost
+    - Instructions for downloading the code and running it on localhost
-* A 5-minute lightning talk that:
+- A presentation in class that:
-  * Is 5 minutes in length
+    - Is 5 minutes in length
-  * Shows off all features of the app
+    - Shows off all features of the app
-  * Explains the technical details
+    - Explains the technical details
-  * Explains the technical challenges
+    - Explains the technical challenges
-  * Explains which improvements you might make
+    - Explains which improvements you might make

 ## Instructional help
 In a push for developer indepedence and self-reliance, we are going to adhere to